What you will learn in this article:

 However, there might be circumstances where you can’t or won’t change your diet or have no access to these herbs.
 Or perhaps, which I hope is not the case, you have tried nutritional strategies but are still highly symptomatic.
 In these circumstances, topical progesterone might be a good solution.

-Right after publishing my cookbook, Cooking for Hormone Balance, I went on the road actively promoting the book.
+Right after publishing my first cookbook, Cooking for Hormone Balance, I went on the road actively promoting the book.
 I was already tired, having worked for months on the book launch plans.
 It was a stressful and intense time.
 As a result, I started feeling my health decline.
 I didn’t feel as rested after a night’s sleep and my periods got slightly irregular.

 This is when I brought on topical progesterone and felt instant relief.
 I also felt much calmer during the day, in spite of the barrage of challenges.